DanielKrawisz/Entropy/Physics.md

 Another important symmetry is rotatational symmetry.
 If the universe is rotationally symmetric, then there is no special direction.
 If there were some special direction, you could say that resting bodies accelerate in that direction, so we actually needed rotational symmetry before.

-Symmetry arguments like this have taken a central position in physics.
-Noether's theorem shows that symmetries are all connected with a conserved quantity.
+Symmetry arguments like this have taken a central position in physics because they accomplish much for little effort.

 ### Einstein's Special Relativity